-Use the planning guide about meeting the needs of all students is essential.
+Refer to the Implementation Progression table in the Grade-Level Planning Guide about actions to take to meet the needs of all students.
 Use the Access and Equity Chapter as a starting point for teachers to plan for differentiation.
 The Science-Centered Language Development Chapter also provides approaches and strategies for specifically addressing the needs of English Language Development learners.
 Many schools are now using FOSS as the core of their English Language development program.
 Language development happens most effectively when students are engaged and motivated to learn.
 The science and engineering practices are language intensive and provide both challenges and opportunities for language development.
 ELD standards provide ways for teachers to accelerate student learning in science, literacy, and language acquisition.
-For ways to support teachers in crafting science language objectives and science lessons that address your state’s ELD standards, refer to the Planning Guide and Other State Resources tab on FOSSweb.
+For ways to support teachers in crafting science language objectives and science lessons that address your state’s ELD standards, refer to the Planning Guide and Other State Resources article in the Knowledge Base.

 As an administrator, it’s important to listen to the concerns of teachers, families, and students and to work towards providing holistic solutions that take into account and validate the culture and language of every student, and the belief that all students can learn and engage in meaningful science investigations and engineering design challenges.